 Perched atop Callis Nab, Edge End’s Flat and Far fields, its last two to be cut, remain green and growing for now.

-Down Dick Lane and through the ruin of Burnt Acres to cross the valley again, we re-ascend the Pennine Way to follow the ‘desire path’ up through bramble and balsam to the horse chestnut, but it yields only brown, sickly-looking cases with tiny, undeveloped nuts inside.
+Down Dyke Lane and through the ruin of Burnt Acres to cross the valley again, we re-ascend the Pennine Way to follow the ‘desire path’ up through bramble and balsam to the horse chestnut, but it yields only brown, sickly-looking cases with tiny, undeveloped nuts inside.
 I’m rather crestfallen at our lack of success, but my son says he’s pleased to find even these poor shrivelled conkers, and that I should be too.
 Recognising that I should take his reflecting back at me my own advice to him when things don’t go according to expectations, I cheer up and we follow the continuation of the path, ducking under the maturing oaks that are gradually turning these pastures into woodland.

 With our friends Rebecca and Andrew, we ascend through Callis Wood, past the rippled roof of enormous Yorkshire stone slates at Oaks Farm and through the rushy pastures up to Thorps.
 Across Oaks Clough, Flat Field is being mown.